Paper Tiger

 I have come to view "Paper Tiger" as a key song on Sea Change.
 Both lyrically and musically it makes a strong statement, and without it, the album would have been a far more typical "break-up" album, emotionally speaking.

-Much of the album has Beck wondering why he's so lonesome ("Lonesome Tears") or giving up ("Lost Cause") or struggling with his sadness ("The Golden Age").
-On "Paper Tiger" however, Beck is realizing things are over and hopeless, and it is in that realization, he finds strength.
+Much of the album has Beck feeling deeply lonesome ("Lonesome Tears"), or giving up ("Lost Cause"), or struggling with finding hope ("The Golden Age").
+On "Paper Tiger" however, Beck is realizing the situation and feeling hopeless, but it is in that realization, he finds strength.
 Realizing something is hopeless is the first step past it.
-A paper tiger refers to someone who appears to be in power, but actually is not (normally government related).
-That's a sad thing, but realizing a paper tiger rules, takes away their power.
+A paper tiger refers to someone who appears to be in power, but actually is not (normally it is political).
+That is a sad thing, but realizing a paper tiger is in charge takes away their power.
+These feelings are weak, and from that, he can grow.

 Much of this strength is somewhat unstated, but it's there if you listen for it.
 Much of it, though, comes through the music.
 Beck's voice is determined and sure, and he's punctuated with some extremely confident strings.
-That whole orchestral section before the "one road" coda makes quite a statement.
+That whole orchestral section before the "one road" coda makes quite a statement by itself.
 None of the leftover "I barely get by, I don't even try" stuff here from the previous song.
-Beck knows what happened, and there's "no road back."
+Beck knows what happened, is in touch with reality, and that there is "no road back."
 A lot of the images fit this, as there's "no more ashes," idle hands have finished tearing apart, boats have capsized and washed up.
 Everything in the song is behind him.
-Beck has left the future out of it, but he's ready for it.
+In leaving the future out of the song, he shows he is getting ready for it.

-The 70s mood of the song is also pretty sweet.
 Justin Meldal-Johnsen's funky and fancy bassline grooves, and I can't say enough about the lush, swooping strings.
 The strings were recorded live with the rhythm section.
-(James Gadson reminisced about how beautiful this was to play with in an interview on Beck.com.)
+(James Gadson reminisced about how beautiful this was to play to in an interview on Beck.com.)

 Beck has declared numerous times that Serge Gainsbourg's Melody Nelson album is a favorite, and "Paper Tiger"s instrumentation and subtle melody are almost certainly a tribute.
-The echoes of Nick Drake in the lyrics and Gainsbourg in the music is a very intriguing combination.
+Gainsbourg used strings in a way that they moved, not just as subtle flavor, but a real lead instrument, and that's what you're hearing here on "Paper Tiger" too.

 Live: